EB-3 Small Business Sponsorships | VisaNation

 While this may not be relevant when it comes to sponsoring an employee, getting an NIW is ideal for small business owners to be able to sponsor themselves for their own green cards.
 However, you must be able to show that your work contributes to the benefit of the U.S.

 The EB-3 green card is the third preference level and is meant for three sets of foreign workers: skilled workers, professionals, and unskilled workers.
-This category has more eligible foreign nationals because the requirements are not as high as those for the EB-1 and EB-2.
+This category has more eligible foreign nationals because the requirements are less stringent than those for the EB-1 and EB-2.

 Find out how to get a green card without sponsorship.